gauss77/DirectWar/README.md

 You can run the game using Dwar.exe but you need DirectX 7 for Visual Basic along with few other library files as follows:

 MSVBVM60.DLL
 OLEAUT32.DLL
 Olepro32.dll
 ASYCFILT.DLL
 STDOLE2.TLB
 COMCAT.DLL
 dx7vb.dll

 To play control the plane with KeyBoard buttons

--A Fire
+A for firing
--S Bomb
+S for bomb

 Cheers!